 Refill This Kit Now - Every MFASCO brand workplace first aid kit has an easy-to-use refill list.
 A QR code is located on the kit which, when used, directs to the refill section for that first aid kit.
 This can be used as a checklist to inspect as well as reorder the necessary first aid supplies to maintain your first aid kit.
 You can also go to any product detail page and look for the "Refill This Kit" link.
 See the example picture here.

 Once you have a checklist, go to your cabinet, and compare your list to what you currently have in your kit.
 By this time the only thing in your cabinet should be good usable inventory.
 Anything old, partially used, expired, etc.. should be thrown away.
 See our article on how to inspect your first aid cabinet.

 Order Supplies Based on Usage

 It is important you remember to plan for usage between now and the next time you inspect your kit.
 If you go through a lot of bandage strips, be sure to order enough to last you until the next time you order.
 Also, if you have 1/2 a box or less left, consider ordering another box.
-When you stock your kit you will combine the two boxes together.
-Most boxes of bandages, ointments and medicines are designed to have extra space to combine a new box with some left over product.
+When you stock your kit you will combine the two boxes.
+Most boxes of bandages, ointments, and medicines are designed to have extra space to combine a new box with some leftover products.
 We will talk about mixing expiration dates in a moment.
 Complete your checklist and order your items.

 Organize Your Cabinet